Daniel J. Frey

 His followers were Jews.

-The initial religious group was two Jewish cults that fought each other in a "true believer's" Thunder Dome.
+They both fought each other in a "true believer's" Thunder Dome.

-Two cults enter only one cult emerged.
+Two cults entered, and only one emerged.

 One God, one faith in opposition to a pantheon of deities and cultural traditions.